scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

     INFO: iteration 0 loss_value 1.819844
     INFO: iteration 14 loss_value 1.363593

 Figure :ref:`embeddingiterations` shows the graph embedding at different iterations with the true labels of each node represented with color.
-Notice how the converged embedding separates well the two clusters.
+Notice how the embedding at convergence separates well the two clusters.
 Thus, it seems that we have found a useful representation of the graph.

 .. figure:: learning_graph_structured_data_h2_files/embedding_iterations.pdf
     :align: center